 As an employer you should have a policy to handle and manage claims of falsifying documents at the workplace.
 This policy should be written and clearly communicated with all employees.

 Clearly explain the potential consequences of falsifying documents in your employee handbook, including potential ramifications for their employment.
 The ramifications can include warnings, disciplinary action, or dismissal.
 This process should be laid out carefully and clearly in the handbook and updated when necessary.
-It should explain the types of documents in question and what is considered as falsifying.
+It should explain the types of documents in question, such as medical certificates, and what is considered as falsifying.

 If an employee does falsify documents and you would like to address that conduct, make sure you always follow proper procedures.